 - Origins Available:

 Hogward is a name whose history is connected to the ancient Anglo-Saxon tribes of Britain.
 The name is derived from when the Hogward family once lived in Sussex where the name literally means "the wood frequented by hawks."

 The surname Hogward was first found in Sussex where the family name was first referenced in the year 1230 when John Hackwude held estates in that county.
 Over one hundred years later, John de Haukwode was listed in the Feet of Fines of 1343 and John de Hawkwod was listed in the Assize Rolls of Essex in 1351.

 Sir John Hawkwood (c.
 1320-1394) was an English mercenary or condottiere active in 14th century Italy.
 He was the "second son of Gilbert de Hawkwood of Hedingham Sibil, Hinckford, Essex, a tanner, was born in that place early in the fourteenth century.
 Gilbert de Hawkwood was a man of substance and gentle blood, the family having held land at Hedingham Sibil since the reign of John.
 He is also said to have been impressed for the French wars, and to have served as an archer in the army of Edward III."

 Early History of the Hogward family

-Another 139 words (10 lines of text) covering the years 1455, 1487 and 1394 are included under the topic Early Hogward History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hogward research.
+Another 70 words (5 lines of text) covering the years 1455, 1487 and 1394 are included under the topic Early Hogward History in all our PDF Extended History products and printed products wherever possible.

 Hogward Spelling Variations